-Student equestrian employees prepare for new additions to the stables
+Student employees at the Equestrian Center prepare for new additions to the stables

-Classes in the Equine Science Program give students hands-on experience with horses throughout the year and during breeding season – one of the most important times of the year for the program.
+Programs in the equine sciences give students hands-on experience with horses throughout the year and during breeding season – one of the most important times of the year for the program.

 Whether the students are getting paid or volunteering their time, their professors prepare them well.

-Equine science major and upcoming graduate Katelyn Williams was on call for the birth of baby horses las an intern last year.
+Equine science major and upcoming graduate Katelyn Williams was on call for the birth of baby horses as an intern last year.
 When the time came, Williams dropped everything and got to work.

 “I was at a practice at 9:00 at night last spring and I got a call from my professor saying he needed my help with the birth,” Williams said.

-Emilee Rose, head of breeding and reproduction said this year they’re preparing for five mares to give birth.
+Emilee Rose, head of breeding and reproduction, said this year they’re preparing for several mares to give birth.

 “We currently have five mares that are about to full out this year,” Rose said.